Performance Analysis of Parameter Estimation Using LASSO: Numerical Results

-We finally compared the LASSO performance to that of the ML with NLLS implementation \cite{ML} and Conventional BeamForming (CBF) \cite{viberg_2decades}.
-Figures \ref{fig:methods_SNR} and \ref{fig:methods_variance} compare the estimate Mean Squared Errors and variances of three different estimators; CLASS, ML with NLLS implementation and CBF, respectively.
-The setup is similar to the one in figures 2 and 3 while the number of sensors $m$ is fixed to 15.
+We finally compared the LASSO performance to that of ML (see (2)) with exhaustive search \cite{ottersten1993exact} and Conventional BeamForming (CBF) \cite{Viberg_2decades}.
+Figures \ref{p2:fig:methods_SNR} and \ref{p2:fig:methods_variance} compare the estimate Mean Squared Errors and variances of three different estimators; CLASS, ML and CBF, respectively.
+The setup is similar to the one in Figures 2 and 3, while the number of sensors $m$ is fixed to 15.
 The results are the average of the outcomes of 100 trials at each noise level.
 We see that while the asymptotic variances of CLASS and ML methods coincide, the CLASS estimator has a higher asymptotic MSE.
 We conclude that CLASS modifies the solution of ML mostly by adding a bias term in the very high SNR regime.
 However, as SNR decreases, the MSE of CLASS reaches the one for the ML estimator in the SNR regime between -2 and 5 dBs.
-The two methods reach the threshold region at almost the same SNR.
+There is a significant (almost 3 dB) difference between threshold edge of LASSO and ML.
+Note that ML with exhaustive search is not practical and the difference might be less with a more realistic implementation.